Here’s a heads up, remember this rule and you’ll be set – Happy Wife Happy Life.

 - It’s the note left on the kitchen bench

-- It’s buying her favourite dessert and bringing it home as a surprise, or better still make it
+- It’s buying her favourite dessert and bringing it home as a surprise, or better still making it

 - It’s the loving text in the middle of the day